harshit206/EDA-House-Price/Readme.md

 1. Boxplots and scatterplots are used to detect outliers in the dataset
 2. We use histogram plots to check the distribution of our numeric features which basically gives the frequency of variables in an interval.
 3. Oftentimes, we want to check how numeric features behave with each other; in this regard, scatter plots are used to determine relationships between them.

+## Data
+We have used the House Prices dataset from Kaggle.
+The dataset consists of possible features that might impact the sale price of the house.

+## Code Examples
+1. Checking the shape of data
+`print("Number of observations:", df.shape[0])
+print("Number of features:", df.shape[1])`